rajyadav1814/edge-agents/scripts/sparc2/README.md

 ## Environment Variables

-Create a `.env` file in your project root or set these environment variables:
+Create a `.env` file in your project root (you can copy from `.env.example`) or set these environment variables:

 ```
 # Required